 - antispasticity drugs, and

-See Chapter 15, Psychotropic Drugs, for more information on these medications.
+See Chapter 15, Drugs, Alcohol and Driving for more information on these medications.

 PD can affect motor, visual and cognitive functioning.
 Common motor symptoms include: